-Justice Antonin Scalia, Madison Lecture at the Chapman University School of Law (29 August 2005). decision to initiate the process for leaving the EU without the authority of an Act of Parliament.
-Some sections of the media reported the case on the mistaken assumption that the Justices involved would decide it on the basis of their personal opinions about Brexit.
+For example, almost two years ago the Supreme Court had to decide a challenge to the government's decision to initiate the process for leaving the EU without the authority of an Act of Parliament.10 Some sections of the media reported the case on the mistaken assumption that the Justices involved would decide it on the basis of their personal opinions about Brexit.
 But the case turned on pure points of constitutional law, concerning the scope of prerogative powers and the legal consequences of membership of the EU.
 The Justices' views of Brexit, whatever they may have been, had nothing to do with their determination of the legal question they had to decide.
 As anyone who took the trouble to read the judgments could see, the Justices did their job of identifying the legal issues in the case and deciding them as best they could, applying the relevant precedents and standard interpretative techniques: the prosaic but vital routine of a judge's life.

 The decisions judges arrive at may be completely at odds with their personal opinion about the case before them, if indeed they have any personal opinion at all.
 As Justice Scalia of the US Supreme Court once said, "If you're going to be a good and faithful judge, you have to resign yourself to the fact that you're not always going to like the conclusions you reach.
 If you like them all the time, you're probably doing something wrong."
-So in situations where the legal question cuts across a political debate, it is important that the court should make it clear that it is concerned only with questions of law.
-The Supreme Court does so not only through what the Justices write in their judgments but also through a communications strategy which includes working with the media, including social since no one can prevent it from acting in accordance with its understanding of the law, short of violent resistance.

-In the absence of independent courts, disagreements between a majority and a minority over the lawfulness of the majority's behaviour are always likely to be decided in favour of the majority, media, live-streaming our proceedings, and making recordings of our hearings available to the public and to broadcasters.
+11 So in situations where the legal question cuts across a political debate, it is important that the court should make it clear that it is concerned only with questions of law.
+The Supreme Court does so not only through what the Justices write in their judgments but also through a communications strategy which includes working with the media, including social media, live-streaming our proceedings, and making recordings of our hearings available to the public and to broadcasters.
 It is also important that politicians should understand what the courts are doing, and support the courts in the face of unjustified criticism.
 Judges cannot justify their own decisions outside the court without degrading the significance of their judgments as the authoritative explanation of the reasons for their decision.

 So the Supreme Court engages with Parliament through meetings with Parliamentarians and officers of Parliament and appearances before parliamentary committees, at which each side can get to understand better the role of the other and the problems which they face.